martinbiel/StochasticPrograms.jl/docs/src/manual/structuredsolvers.md

  - [`internal_solver`](@ref)
  - [`solverstr`](@ref)

-As an example, a simplified version of the implementation of the structured solver interface in [LShapedSolvers.jl](@ref) is given below:
+As an example, a simplified version of the implementation of the structured solver interface for [`LShaped`](@ref) is given below:
 ```julia
 abstract AbstractLShapedSolver <: AbstractStructuredModel end